 Abu Garcia “Vengeance”

-Way back in 1921, on the Mörrum River in Svängsta Sweden, Carl August Borgström of the world-renowned Halda watchmaking factory, founded a company that specialized in pocket watches, telephone timers, and taxi meters… AB Urfabriken (ABU).
+Way back in 1921, Carl August Borgström of the world-renowned Halda watchmaking factory, founded a company that specialized in pocket watches, telephone timers, and taxi meters… AB Urfabriken (ABU).

 Gifted with the Swiss eye for precision and quality, when the business began to wane during WWII, Carl redirected his mastery to the development and production of precision fishing rods and reels.

-The Vengeance, lightweight and supremely balanced, is a versatile, adaptable baitcasting rod that can cover a variety of fishing situations and remains comfortable at the end of long days on the water.
+The Vengeance, lightweight and supremely balanced, is a versatile baitcasting rod that covers a variety of fishing situations with ease.

 With superior loading, distance, and precision casting ability, you’ll feel even the tiniest nibbles and know when to set the hook.

 A great multi-purpose rod for beginners on a budget, the vengeance can still hold its own with rods that far exceed its price.

 And, with its hefty backbone and fighting strength, the Vengeance makes for a lethal bass fishing baitcaster, as well.

 - Lengths: 6’6” – 7’6”